 How fast can we scale to $25,000?

 How much am I going to spend on testing?

 These questions (and more) come up frequently as we're talking to companies who are considering working with us to grow their business.
 Whether they are just starting out on a new eCommerce store or looking to increase their app signups 3x in Q2, the underlying question is really the same.

 Let's face it: digital marketers (and marketing agencies) have really turned their approach into a "black box" over the years.
 Whether they do it by hiding behind jargon, slapping clever branding over the top, or creating complex or confusing diagrams, the end result is confused business owners who don't really understand what their dollars are going towards, or why.

 We're about to open the box.

-I have two little kids, one who who is in preschool and one toddler.
+I have two little kids, one preschooler and one toddler.
 Both are (alarmingly) ambulatory, moving all over the house and getting into everything they aren't supposed to.
-The older one can unlock deadbolts, push open screen doors, climb ladders and stairs, while the younger is content with simple seeing how fast she can get her body moving in a single direction before she either topples forward or encounters an object with refuses to budge when she slams into it.
+The older one can unlock deadbolts, push open screen doors, climb ladders and stairs, while the younger is content with simple seeing how fast she can get her body moving in a single direction before she either topples forward or encounters an object that refuses to budge when she slams into it.

 Why do I bring this up?
 Because they didn't start this way.

 Yes, it's a tired cliche, but it's so true: you have to walk before you can run.